JuliaSpace/SatelliteToolboxTransformations.jl/docs/src/man/geodetic_geocentric.md

 function geodetic_to_ecef(lat::Number, lon::Number, h::Number)
 ```

-in which a 3x1 vector will be returned.
+which returns a 3x1 vector.

 ```jldoctest
 julia> geodetic_to_ecef(0, 0, 0)